panukatan/paglaom/README.md

 framework to record R package dependencies and versions.
 Packages and versions used are recorded in `renv.lock` and code used to manage dependencies is in `renv/` and other files in the root project directory.
-On starting an R session in the working directory, run `renv::restore()` to install R package dependencies.
+After cloning this repository, start an R session in the project’s working directory and then run `renv::restore()` to install all R package dependencies.